willp240/rat-container/README.md

   ```
   docker run -ti --rm --user $(id -u) -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /absolute/path/to/rat:/rat jamierajewski/rat-container
   ```
   As you can see, the difference is a few extra options.
-This command is getting a bit out of control to each time, so feel free to [set an alias in your .bashrc](https://askubuntu.com/a/17538).
+As the command has gotten so large, you can [set an alias in your .bashrc](https://askubuntu.com/a/17538) to something much shorter and more convenient.

   For **Windows 10**: